Authors of section

 At the entry point, a stab incision is made through the skin with a pointed scalpel.

-Insertion of distal tibial pin
+Insertion of distal pin

-When inserting pins in the distal zone take into account the position of the anterior tibial artery and vein.
+When inserting pins in the distal zone, take into account the position of the anterior tibial artery and vein.
 Percutaneous insertion of pins in this area is dangerous.
 A minimal incision will allow preparation and safe insertion.

-The pin should be inserted from lateral to medial through the middle of the tibia anterior to the fibula, in the frontal plane, so it emerges medially through the subcutaneous surface of the tibia
+The pin should be inserted from lateral to medial through the middle of the tibia anterior to the fibula, in the frontal plane, so it emerges medially through the subcutaneous surface of the tibia.

 Plastering

-Note: The transfixion pins can be used as reduction aids.
+The pins can be used as reduction aids.
 Traction, rotation, and angulation of the pins can be used to correct deformities.
 This is done before plaster application.
 Then, with the fracture held reduced, POP is applied, incorporating the pins as described.
-Once hard, the cast functions as the frame of an external fixator, using the transfixion pins to maintain fracture alignment.
+Once hard, the cast functions as the frame of an external fixator, using the pins to maintain fracture alignment.

 This procedure is usually done under general or regional anesthesia.